lukas362/lukas362/README.md

 I'm [Lukas](https://lukasnetworking.com), a network technician student based in Sweden.

-I'm currently grasping the basics and understanding of how neworking works.
+I'm currently grasping the basics and understanding of how networking works.

 I haven't made a lot of projects, but my favorite one is my own [Webbsite](https://github.com/lukas362/Lukas-website/tree/main).